SaiKiranCVN/Data-Modeling-with-Postgres/README.md

 # Data Modeling with Postgres

-There is a startup called Sparkify who wants to analyze the data that they have been collecting. <br>So, the aim of the project is to perform ETL of the data(JSON to a Postgres Database) that <br>Sparkify has collected for easy analysis.The dataset used here is an subset of<br> [Million songs Dataset](http://millionsongdataset.com/).<br>
+There is a startup called Sparkify who wants to analyze the data that they have been collecting.
+So, the aim of the project is to perform ETL of the data(JSON to a Postgres Database) that Sparkify has collected for easy analysis.The dataset used here is an subset of [Million songs Dataset](http://millionsongdataset.com/).<br>

 ## Database Design